trustwallet/developer/dapps/mobile-optimize.md

 ## Create a UI that Is mobile-friendly

-It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on [Android](https://trustwallet.com/referral) and those using an iOS device (in [TestFlight](https://community.trustwallet.com/t/how-to-use-the-dapp-browser-on-ios/69390)).
+It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on [Android](https://trustwallet.com/referral) and those using an iOS device.
 Your project must be developed to have a mobile-friendly UI as the Trust Wallet inbuilt browser is the primary point of access for the majority of our users.

-iOS users require the latest build of any DApp to be uploaded to TestFlight before they can access it.
+iOS users require the latest build from Apple App Store.
 UI/UX design needs to also be considered in your mobile design to provide the best in-wallet experience.

 ## Master Web3